bitbrain/beehave/docs/contribute.md

 ## 🐝 Adding a new node

 In case you want to introduce a new node, feel free to [raise a pull request](https://github.com/bitbrain/beehave/compare).
 Check the issues tab for any discussions on new nodes, as it is a great place to gather feedback before you spend time on implementing it.
-Ensure to also introduce an icon for your node that is following the colour scheme:
+Ensure to also introduce an icon for your node that is following the color scheme:

 - Utility nodes: `#C689FF`
 - Leafs: `#FFB649`